University Sports Association of Poland: Early days

-In the 1930s, the AZS had around 3 000 members, may of whom were renowned on the international stage.
-Among most famous AZS's sportspersons of the interbellum period, there were Halina Konopacka, Roger Verey, Jerzy Ustupski, Władysław Segda and Adam Papée.
-Most popular sports, practiced by members of the organization, were tourism, rowing, track and field, tennis, fencing and skiing.
+In the 1930s, the AZS had around 3,000 members, many of whom were renowned on the international stage.
+Among the most famous AZS sportspersons of the interbellum period were Halina Konopacka, Roger Verey, Jerzy Ustupski, Władysław Segda and Adam Papée.
+The most popular sports, practised by members of the organisation, were tourism, rowing, track and field, tennis, fencing and skiing.

-Quick growth of the organization made it necessary to create central office of the AZS, which would coordinate activities of all local branches.
+The quick growth of the organisation made it necessary to create a central office of the AZS, which would coordinate the activities of all local branches.
 It was created on 18–19 March 1923 in Warsaw, during a meeting of all representatives.
-First director of the central office was Stefan Grodzki.
+The first director of the central office was Stefan Grodzki.

 After World War II

-As soon as the war was over, AZS recreated its activities, and its main office was moved to Kraków.
-New branches were opened in all academic centers of Poland.
-In 1945, AZS became active in colleges and universities in Katowice, Łódź, Gliwice, Wrocław and Częstochowa.
-Next branches were opened almost every year:
+As soon as the war was over, the AZS recreated its activities, and its main office was moved to Kraków.
+New branches were opened in all academic centres of Poland.
+In 1945, the AZS became active in colleges and universities in Katowice, Łódź, Gliwice, Wrocław and Częstochowa.
+More branches were opened almost every year: